 FOR IMMEDIATE RELEASE

-The Air Pilots’ annual Trophies and Awards are among the industry’s most prestigious because recipients are selected by their peers, who have experience in military and civil aviation around the globe.
-They will be presented at London’s Guildhall on Thursday 24th October.
+The Air Pilots’ Trophies and Awards are among the industry’s most prestigious because recipients are selected by their peers, who have decades of experience in military and civil aviation around the world.
+The awards are traditionally presented at London’s Guildhall on the last Thursday of October.

 For further information please contact the Honourable Company of Air Pilots at:

 +44 (0)20 7404 4032 or email@example.com

 A full list of awards recipients is available at:

 A printable version of this press release can be found here: